leafo/lml/README.md

 ### Measures

-The `m` command moves the position to a measure.
+The `m` command moves the position to the start of a measure boundary, useful for aligning notes.
+Measure boundaries are determined by the current time signature.
 Use `m` alone to auto-increment to the next measure, or `m0`, `m1`, etc. for explicit positioning:

 ```
 m {